Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Caprese Wreath Salad

-You can also put an international spin on your classic Christmas party and serve up an Italian caprese salad, shaped like a Christmas wreath.
-This salad is made with only few ingredients: tomatoes, basil, mozzarella, olive oil and maybe some pesto.
-It takes almost no time to prepare, goes with almost any entrée and is sure to look spectacular on the holiday table.
+You can also put an international spin on your classic Christmas party and serve up an Italian Caprese salad shaped like a Christmas wreath.
+This salad is made with only a few ingredients: tomatoes, basil, mozzarella, olive oil, and maybe some pesto.
+It takes almost no time to prepare, goes with almost any entrée, and is sure to look spectacular on the holiday table.

 Kid-Friendly Christmas Eve Dinner Ideas